 Resident Teaching Artist Spotlight

-In the heart of the city of Asheville, LEAF Teaching Artist Nadirah Rahman teaches an African Dance Class at the YMI Center.
+In the heart of the city of Asheville, LEAF Teaching Artist Nadirah Rahman teaches weekly African Dance Class at the YMI Center.
+Imhotep, LEAF Teaching Artist and New Orleans Drum Master, teaches drumming in conjunction with the dance classes.
+The two groups come together fabulously.
 With colorfully painted walls and live drummers, the atmosphere is perfect for a fun evening of stress relieving dance.
 This class is inter-generational; all ages are welcome and everyone is encouraged to join in on this inspiring hour of self expression and movement.

 Many children and adults choose to wear traditional colorful African dance skirts called Lapas.
 These vibrant colored skirts add flair while dancing and are eye-catching.
 11 year old, Adero said wearing a Lapa “makes movement fun,” swaying her skirt around to demonstrate the fluidity of it.

-Through this class, LEAF Schools & Streets is connecting CULTURES and creating COMMUNITY through music and arts!
+Through this class, LEAF Schools & Streets is connecting CULTURES & creating COMMUNITY through music & arts!